tonytw1/osm-jigsaw/README.md

 [Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim) is the default OpenStreetMap geocoding solution.

-It does are really great job of inferring structure from the geometry and tagging of Open Street Map elements.
+It does a really great job of inferring structure from the geometry and tagging of Open Street Map elements.

 Nominatim uses a Postgres database which indexes the entire planet extract.
-It is a serious pick of infrastructure, using TB's of disk and 10s of Gbs of memory.
+It's a serious pick of infrastructure, using TB's of disk and 10s of Gbs of memory.

 What would happen if we approached this problem from a solely shape based angle?
-Is there enough structure to the shapes of the OSM map to infer meaningful location names?
+Do the shapes of the elements in the OSM have enough structure to infer meaningful location names?

 Can we transform a raw OSM data extract directly into a structured graph without having to import it into a database?